maziac/DeZog/README.md

 ### Prerequisites

-In order to use DeZog you need
+In order to use DeZog you need at least vscode (Linux, macOS or Windows).

-- vscode (of course)
+If you are writing pure Z80 programs or simple ZX Spectrum 48K programs this might already be sufficient as you can use the [internal Z80 Simulator](documentation/Usage.md#the-internal-z80-simulator).

+For more demanding projects you have the choice to install a real emulator.

+These are the options:

 - the ZEsarUX ZX Spectrum emulator (https://github.com/chernandezba/zesarux).
 At least version 8.1 is required.

-Without ZEsarUX you can do some limited simulation with the [internal Z80 Simulator](documentation/Usage.md#the-internal-z80-simulator).
+- the [CSpect](http://www.cspect.org) emulator.
+At least version v2.12.22 is required.

+The different DeZog/emulator configurations have different advantages.
+But which one you choose mainly depends on your personal preference.
+The table [here](documentation/Usage.md#remote-capabilities) shows a comparison of the features.

 ### DeZog